HOPE Lab

 Book Project

-During my time as a CASBS Fellow at Stanford University (2021-22), I wrote my first academic book: The Cultural Betrayal of Black Women & Girls: A Black Feminist Approach to Healing from Sexual Abuse (Publisher: American Psychological Association; anticipated publication date: Summer 2023).
+During my time as a CASBS Fellow at Stanford University (2021-22), I wrote my first academic book: The Cultural Betrayal of Black Women & Girls: A Black Feminist Approach to Healing from Sexual Abuse (Publisher: American Psychological Association, 2023; winner of the 2024 Frank W. Putnam Outstanding Book Award from the ISSTD).

 Filmed January 2022, I discuss the content of the book and my writing process in Cultural Betrayal & ‘Conundrums’: The Making of a Book, at the BUSSW Equity & Inclusion Speaker Series.